Official catch and keep record fish application

 Record fish program official catch and keep application procedures

-1 — Application forms for catch and keep record certification must be completed and submitted to the Utah Division of Wildlife Resources using the form below.
+1 — Applications for catch and keep record certification must be completed and submitted to the Utah Division of Wildlife Resources using the form below.
+Applications must be submitted within 90 days of the catch to be considered.

 4 — Fish must be caught from state waters open to public fishing.
-Fish caught from fee fishing facilities or privately owned ponds or fish hatcheries are ineligible.
+Fish caught from fee fishing facilities, privately owned ponds or fish hatcheries are ineligible.

 5 — The fish record will be determined by weight to the nearest one ounce.
 To be certified, the fish must exceed the previously recognized record.
 Total length and girth will be used to validate the weight.
 Total length must be measured to the nearest 1/8 inch.